razielgdn/risingembeddedmx/about/en/about-en.md

 ## Dextra Technologies
 *December 2020 – January 2022*, **Embedded Software Developer Jr**
 - **BCM (Body Control Module)**:
-Project for Lights and Communications ECU, provided customer support through requirements and issues analysis to identify optimal implementation approaches for new features and solutions.
+Project for Lights and Communications ECU, providing comprehensive customer support through requirements analysis and issue resolution to identify optimal implementation approaches for new features and solutions.
-- **Requirements Analysis:** Conducted requirements analysis and verified the availability of all hardware components (including GPIOs, timers, CAN ports, sensors, and transceivers), software resources (e.g., Customer Model, APIs, data structures, reserved memory), resources in the DBCs (CAN databases) and LDFs (LIN Description Files) and definitions of Diagnostics trouble codes (DTCs) and Data Idenfifiers (DIDs) following the UDS protocol.
+- **Requirements Analysis:** Conducted requirements analysis and verified the availability of all hardware components (including GPIOs, timers, CAN ports, sensors, and transceivers), software resources (e.g., Customer Model, APIs, data structures, reserved memory), resources in the DBCs (CAN databases) and LDFs (LIN Description Files) and definitions of Diagnostics trouble codes (DTCs) and Data Identifiers (DIDs) following the UDS protocol.
 Documented the analysis and defined priority levels and effort estimation.
 - **Software Implementations**: Implementations were performed in the project using C language and some vector tools, common task included:
   - Updated CAN Messages and signals in the project using vector Geny to manage the databases (DBC, LDF) and the auto-generated code as headers and automatic gateways.
   - Developed the logic and implemented code modifications to meet customer requirements following MISRA compliance standards and created unit tests using the SWATT tool.
 Employed CANdela to add new DTCs and DIDs with their associated services (read, write, diagnostic, etc).
 - **Designed integration tests** to ensure software functionality.
 The tests were performed on customer-provided hardware (test benches) to simulate the vehicle system using CANoe and WinIDEA tools.
 Additionally, utilized CAPL to automate certain test routines.
 - **Issues Resolution:** When an issue was reported by test team or the customer I participated in the analysis of the Issue reproducing the fault/erroneous behavior in the test benches to found the root causes.
 Using debugging tools (CANoe and WinIDEA) and  and generated reports with proposed solutions.
-- **Software integration:** I was responsible for integrating software from other team members and managing releases utilizing IMS as a version control system and subsequently transitioning to Git.
+- **Software Integration:** Managed software integration from team members and coordinated releases using IMS version control system, later transitioning to Git for team integration workflows and product releases.
-- **Team Training and Mentorship:** Participated in onboarding and training new team members, including task administration responsibilities such as ticket assignment and effort estimation.
+- **Team Management:** Participated in onboarding and training new team members, including administrative responsibilities such as ticket assignment, effort estimation, and project timeline management.

 Utilized the following tools and technologies:
 - **Languages**: *C*, *CAPL*.